-This collection of islands has fascinated travellers since Japan picked itself up from World War defeat, and became one of the leading economic and technological centres of the world.
-Ancient gods and traditional customs sit side by side with cutting edge technologies and trendy pop culture, and there is always something new to learn about Japan.
-From deformed dogs and perfect melons, to empty orchestras and bizarre meal-time etiquette, here are 23 interesting facts about Japan you probably never knew.
+Japan has been captivating travellers since it first opened up to international trade in 1853.
+While its many traditions and cultural landmarks persist, Japan is also one of the leading economic and technological centres of the world.
+Ancient gods and traditional customs sit side by side with cutting edge technologies and trendy pop culture, and there is always something new to experience on a visit.
+From the fashion in Harajuku to perfect produce, to empty orchestras and bizarre meal-time etiquette, here are 23 interesting facts about Japan you probably never knew.

 2. An estimated 127 million people live in Japan.
-It has the 10yh largest population in the world.
+It has the 10th largest population in the world.

 3. 70% of Japan is mountainous – including over 100 active volcanoes.